wxWidgets/wxPyWeb/pages/overview.rst

-wxPython's Project Phoenix is a new from-the-ground-up implementation of wxPython, created with the intent of making wxPython *"better, stronger, faster than he was before."* In other words, this  new implementation is focused on improving speed, maintainability and extensibility of wxPython, as well as removing most of the cruft that had accumulated over the long life of Classic wxPython.
+wxPython's Project Phoenix is a new from-the-ground-up implementation of wxPython, created with the intent of making wxPython *"better, stronger, faster than he was before."* In other words, this  new implementation is focused on improving speed, maintainability and extensibility of wxPython, as well as removing most of the cruft that had accumulated over the long life of Classic wxPython.